Summarize this content with AI:

 Hi [Client's name],

-I hope you’re doing well.
-I’m writing to let you know I’ll need to reschedule our meeting originally set for [original date and time].
+I hope you're doing well.
+I'm writing to let you know I'll need to reschedule our meeting originally set for [original date and time].
 I apologize for any inconvenience this may cause.
-Unfortunately, [brief reason — e.g., "a client project deadline has shifted," or "a personal matter requires my attention"].
+Unfortunately, [brief reason — e.g., 'a client project deadline has shifted,' or 'a personal matter requires my attention'].

 Please feel free to choose a new time that works best for you using my [scheduling link].